-The Texas English Language Proficiency Assessment System (TELPAS) measures the progress that English learners (ELs) make in acquiring the English language.
-As required by Title III, Part A of the Elementary and Secondary Education Act (ESEA), and then reauthorized by 34 C.F.R. §200.6 of the Every Student Succeeds Act (ESSA), states must conduct annual statewide English language proficiency assessments for ELs in grades K-12 in the language domains of listening, speaking, reading, and writing.
-Prior to ESEA, Texas has developed and administered English language proficiency tests in the domain of reading, as required by Texas state law.
+The Texas English Language Proficiency Assessment System (TELPAS) measures the progress that English language learners (ELLs) make in acquiring the English language.
+Title III, Part A of the Elementary and Secondary Education Act (ESEA) requires states to conduct annual statewide English language proficiency assessments for ELLs in grades K-12 in the language domains of listening, speaking, reading, and writing.
+Prior to No Child Left Behind, Texas developed and administered English language proficiency tests in the domain of reading, as required by Texas state law.

-The 2016-2017 TELPAS assessments are performance-based and holistically rated, except for the reading assessments for grades 2-12, which are multiple-choice tests.
+The TELPAS assessments are performance-based and holistically rated, with the exception of the reading assessments for grades 2-12, which are multiple-choice tests.
 For each language domain, TELPAS measures four levels, or stages, of increasing English language proficiency: beginning, intermediate, advanced, and advanced high.